 Almond milk has a number of applications that include mixing with cereals, coffee, pancakes, porridge, and many others.
-The demand for almond milk and other plant-based milk has been on a high trajectory since 2018, and its market is estimated to be worth USD 12 billion by end of 2023, according to Innova Market Insights.
+The demand for almond milk and other plant-based milk has been on a high trajectory since 2018, and its market is estimated to be worth USD 12 billion by the end of 2023, according to Innova Market Insights.

 How Almond Production is Affecting Honeybees

 Almond production relies on both wild and domesticated honeybees for pollination.
 The main concern for beekeepers is the effect of the pesticides used in almond production.
 Exposure to these pesticides has a huge impact on bees.
 The fact that almonds are also grown in monoculture, meaning a single crop grown on a large scale over huge tracks of land, also affects the honeybees negatively.

 Here are some of the effects on honeybee colonies as a result of almond nuts production:

 Almond nuts have been grown for so many years, especially in the USA.
 The popularity of almond milk took center stage in the year 2000s and almonds became a top delicacy consumed by Americans.
 Presently, its consumption has far surpassed any other nut, with the exception of peanuts that is leading.
 Pesticide usage in almond fields is what has raised serious concern with regard to the safety of honeybees and other pollinators.